Mike Krack: Porsche (2013–2014)

-Aston Martin (2022-present)
+Aston Martin (2022–present)

 On 14 January 2022, Krack was announced as the new Team Principal of Aston Martin following the departure of Otmar Szafnauer as Team Principal.
 Krack subsequently oversaw Aston Martin's rise in performance in the 2023 Season, with 8 podiums by Fernando Alonso and finishing 5th in the Constructors' Championship.

 On 10 January 2025, it was announced that Krack had been moved to Chief Trackside Officer as part of an organisational restructure, from his role as Team Principal following the 2024 season and was replaced in his former role by Group CEO Andy Cowell who joined Aston Martin in October 2024.
 Krack's new role of Chief Trackside Officer was responsible for "continued focus on getting the most performance out of the car at the racetrack", which meant he absorbed the responsibilities of Performance Director Tom McCullough, who was subsequently moved to a leadership position in Aston Martin to oversee the team's broad range of racing categories.

+In the final rounds of the 2025 Formula One World Championship, Mike Krack served as Acting Team Principal in the Qatar and Abu Dhabi rounds following the re-designation of CEO and Team Principal Andy Cowell as Chief Strategy Officer, with him no longer appearing at trackside after the 2025 Las Vegas Grand Prix, thus Mike Krack essentially served as the Acting Team Principal in his role as Chief Trackside Officer.